nielsvm/purge/README.txt

 Requirements:
 - One or more reverse proxy caches (http://en.wikipedia.org/wiki/Reverse_proxy) like Varnish (recommended), Squid or Nginx that point to your webserver(s).
 - Varnish needs a modification to its configuration file.
-See the included varnish_example.vcl for details.
+See this section in the Varnish section in the Drupal handbook: http://drupal.org/node/1054886#purge
 - Squid needs to have purging enabled in its configuration.
 See http://docstore.mik.ua/squid/FAQ-7.html#ss7.5
 - Nginx needs an extra module and configuration.
 See